 - This Cannot Be!: The first major fight is quickly ended from the unknown hero's skills, and the first villain says "Impossible" to pronounce his belief of the other's skills.
 Not a pure example, as the villain survives (So far).

 - Whatevermancy: Averted.
 Magic uses "sophy" (phyrosophy, etc) instead.

 - The Wild West: Vagas is this, but themeparked and fantasy.
-If the giant cacti in the background didn't tip you off, but the fact that pretty much everybody in town wears a cowboy hat probably will.
+If the giant cacti in the background didn't tip you off, the fact that pretty much everybody in town wears a cowboy hat probably will.